stanfordnmbl/osim-rl/README.md

 On **Windows**, open a command prompt and type:

-    conda create -n opensim-rl -c kidzik opensim python=3.6.1 activate opensim-rl
+    conda create -n opensim-rl -c kidzik -c conda-forge opensim python=3.6.1 activate opensim-rl
+    pip install osim-rl

 On **Linux/OSX**, run:

-    conda create -n opensim-rl -c kidzik opensim python=3.6.1 source activate opensim-rl
+    conda create -n opensim-rl -c kidzik -c conda-forge opensim python=3.6.1 source activate opensim-rl
+    pip install osim-rl

 These commands will create a virtual environment on your computer with the necessary simulation libraries installed.
-Next, you need to install our python reinforcement learning environment.
-Type (on all platforms):

-    conda install -c conda-forge lapack git
-    pip install osim-rl

 If the command `python -c "import opensim"` runs smoothly, you are done!
 Otherwise, please refer to our [FAQ](http://osim-rl.stanford.edu/docs/faq/) section.

 Note that `source activate opensim-rl` activates the anaconda virtual environment.
 You need to type it every time you open a new terminal.